ninjaofawesome/redux-todo/README.md

 ## What is the base for this project?

-I used the non-ejected version of the [create-react-app boilerplate](https://github.com/facebookincubator/create-react-app) with the [redux package](https://github.com/reactjs/redux) and [react-redux package](https://github.com/reactjs/react-redux) installed.
+I used the non-ejected version of the [create-react-app boilerplate](https://github.com/facebookincubator/create-react-app) with the [redux package](https://github.com/reactjs/redux), [react-redux package](https://github.com/reactjs/react-redux) and [foundation sites])https://www.npmjs.com/package/foundation-sites) packages installed.

 ## How do I use this?
 1. Clone or fork this repo.